 7) Natural fibers fit in with the organic movement

 Organic clothing and household textiles are a natural extension to eating organic food.
-Organic cotton for example, does not have the environmental concerns over heavy use of pesticides and water consumption that non-organic cotton does.
+Organic cotton, for example, does not have the environmental concerns over the heavy use of pesticides and water consumption that non-organic cotton does.
 Some people who think they are allergic to wool often find that they are actually allergic to the chemicals used to treat wool and can wear organic wool.

 Natural fibers come in a range of natural colours creating less need for polluting chemical dyes.
 At Alchemy Story we provide a range of quality natural fiber clothes that will last you years.
 You can learn more about us on our about page.
 If you learnt something and found this helpful, please connect with us our Instagram and share this article.